CTG Africa

 AIB-CTG Partnership Structure

-AIB-CTG Joint Steering Committee: AIB Board (3 seats), AU Commission (1 seat), rotating national debt management offices (2 seats), CTG (2 seats), independent financial expert (1 seat).
+Proposal of AIB-CTG Joint Steering Committee: AIB Board (3 seats), AU Commission (1 seat), rotating national debt management offices (2 seats), CTG (2 seats), independent financial expert (1 seat).
 Functions include approving annual issuance plans, reviewing CTG performance, and resolving disputes.

 XIV.
 Recommendation